jnmclarty/WhitePaper/README.md

 # Specification

 ## Overview
-The entire debt issuance process occurs synchronously in one on-chain transaction, when a signed debt order message is submitted to the Debt Kernel contract.
-If the message is valid as per the below specification, the following happen in one transaction:
+The entire debt issuance process enumerated below occurs atomically in one on-chain transaction, when a valid signed debt order message is submitted to the Debt Kernel contract.

-1. The debtor's adherence to the chosen terms contract and the underwriter's prediction of default likelihood are committed to on-chain.
+1. The debtor's adherence to the chosen terms contract is captured.
+2. The underwriter's initial rating of default risk is captured.
-2. A non-fungible, non-divisible debt token is minted to the creditor and mapped to the above commitment.
+3. A non-fungible, non-divisible debt token is minted to the creditor and mapped to the above commitment.
-3. The principal amount is transferred from the creditor to the debtor (minus fees) and any keepers' fees are similarly transferred from the creditor.
+4. The principal amount is transferred from the creditor to the debtor, less fees
+5. Any keepers' fees are similarly transferred from the creditor.

+The implementation is explained in further detail below.

-This process is detailed below.
-First, we formalize the the format of data packets in the protocol.
+First, we formalize the format of data packets in the protocol.

 ## Message Types